chlobugk/Messaging_Service/README.md

 # Messaging_Service
-create a messaging app
-login through facebook or google

-create messaging app
+a messaging app for Mined Minds.
+You can login through google, facebook, or a standard account.
+You can then have friends and start conversations.
+This can be ran locally by running the app.rb